Academic Information and Policies

 Residence Hall Bill of Rights and Responsibilities

-Since a residence hall is made up of a group of individuals in a “living learning community” each person possesses certain rights and responsibilities which must be held in high regard.
-Mutual respect and consideration coupled with awareness of and sensitivity to the needs of other individuals must be the standard for group living.
-This statement is intended to suggest minimal expectations of rights and responsibilities of hall residents, in actualizing their freedom, without placing constraints upon such rights of other residents.
+Since a residence hall comprises a group of individuals in a “living-learning community,” everyone possesses certain rights and responsibilities that must be held in high regard.
+Mutual respect and consideration, coupled with awareness of and sensitivity to the needs of other individuals, must be the standard for group living.
+This statement is intended to suggest minimal expectations of rights and responsibilities of hall residents in actualizing their freedom without placing constraints upon such rights of other residents.
 The following is offered as a framework for discussion and consideration:

-• The right: to participate in the process of self-governance, i.e. through the residence hall meetings.
-The responsibility: to be active in the process to insure voicing of one’s opinion or ideas.
+• The right: to participate in the process of self-governance, i.e., through the Student Senate or residence hall meetings.
+The responsibility: to be active in the process to ensure the voicing of one’s opinion or ideas.

-As an outgrowth of the values aforementioned, certain standards have been established to create an environment which encourages academic achievement and learning, personal well-being and value development when living on campus.
-Students are expected to conduct themselves as mature and responsible members of the college community.
-They are expected to comply with local, state, and national laws as well as campus living guidelines.
-Violation of civil codes render students subject to civil authority and possibly university disciplinary action.
+As an outgrowth of the values mentioned above, specific standards have been established to create an environment that encourages academic achievement and learning, personal well-being and value development when living on campus.
+Students are expected to conduct themselves as mature and responsible college community members.
+They are expected to comply with local, state and national laws and campus living guidelines.
+Violating civil codes renders students subject to civil authority and possibly university disciplinary action.

-Living guidelines follow and apply to behavior on campus, at any university function or on any university trip.
+Living guidelines follow and apply to behavior on campus, at any university function or on any university trip and situations, violations or conflicts between or involving students on or off campus.

-• In order that a safe environment may be maintained:
+• So that a safe environment may be maintained:

-• Do not tamper with fire prevention equipment or fire alarms or play with fire.
-(Violators will be reported to the police.)
+• Do not tamper with fire prevention equipment or alarms or play with fire.
+(Violators will be reported to the police and/or fined.)

 • Vacate a building after a fire alarm sounds or at the direction of a school official.

-• Possess no weapons including, but not limited to, hunting knives, guns, explosives, incendiary devices or firecrackers.
+• Possess no weapons including, but not limited to, large swords, large knives )non-kitchen), hunting knives, guns, explosives, incendiary devices or fireworks, pellet or BB guns, taser devices or other devices deemed dangerous or inappropriate in the college setting.

 • Alcohol-Free Campus

 • Students 21 and over who are found in the presence of both alcohol and underage consumption and/or found to have contributed to underage drinking even though they were not present at the time will be presumed to have supplied said underage students with alcohol.
-Exemptions to this policy are allowed which include approved waivers for special events that are approved by administration:
+Exemptions to this policy are allowed, which include approved waivers for special events that the administration approves:

-• In order that opportunities for healthy social relationships, floor cohesiveness and consideration for roommates may be provided:
+• So that opportunities for healthy social relationships, floor cohesiveness and consideration for roommates may be provided:

 • All other residence halls do not have time restraints for visitation.
-However, prior to visitors arriving on campus, residents have to register guests with their RA and AC.
-Guests are only allowed to stay in residents’ rooms five nights per month.
+However, before visitors arrive on campus, residents must register guests with their RA and AC.
+Guests can only stay in residents’ rooms five nights per month.

-• In order that security and condition of student and University property be maintained:
+• So that the security and condition of students and University property are maintained:

-• Respect University property and the property of others.
-Do not steal or damage property or use University property illegally.
+• Respect university property and others’ property.
+Do not steal or vandalize property or use University property illegally.

 • Do not abuse computer resources.
 (See Computer Use Policy.)